frankelavsky/academic_homepage/_posts/2025-04-22-data-to-ink.md

 ### First: text reduction

-The next thread focused on reducing the pixels of the text.
+First, folks focused on reducing the pixels of the text.
 Of course, using English was short-sighted of me (pun intended).
 Turns out that braille-as-pixels is much more efficient:

 <blockquote class="bluesky-embed" style="margin: 10px auto;" data-bluesky-uri="at://did:plc:gyf5jjsdx3fcjrosnn3p5mmy/app.bsky.feed.post/3lnidjdrzuk26" data-bluesky-cid="bafyreigngvjj3sisxg3x6hmtsowcvx2w2mkhp5p72qjyz66pucg7dtlkyi" data-bluesky-embed-color-mode="system"><p lang="en">if you&#x27;re gonna argue with minimalism, which is simply The Right Way, you should do it without standing up a straw man.